 License and Hosting

-- Managed options: Craft Cloud, or any PHP hosting
+- Managed options: Payload Cloud (managed hosting), or any Node.js hosting provider

 Best For